 Objectives: It is the aim of the Overton Public School to develop the physical, mental and emotional health; and the ethical and moral values of each individual student.
-The school seeks to enhance these areas of growth through cooperation with church and civic groups, faculty counseling, daily association with students, teacher example and teacher techniques.
+The school seeks to enhance these

 The school will provide the students the opportunity to evolve their role in the family, community, state and federal government through an offering of a variety of courses designed for that purpose.
 Participation in and respect for the democratic processes are stressed by a number of routine patriotic activities.